cgarnier/Sprang/README.md

 Sprang
 ======

-Generate AngularJs factories and resources from Spring controllers
+Generate AngularJs services from Spring controllers.
+This app analyse your spring controllers by java reflection to automaticaly generate an angularjs service ready to be used to call your api.

 Usage